panrg/path-properties/draft-enghardt-panrg-path-properties.md

 Domain path properties relate to path elements within the first hop or the first few hops, which are usually in the same administrative domain as an endpoint considering them.

-Due to the potential physical proximity and pre-existing trust or contractual relationships between endpoints and path elements within the same administrative domain, domain properties may be more accessible to the endpoint than other properties.
+Due to the potential physical proximity and pre-existing trust or contractual relationships between endpoints and path elements within the same domain, domain properties may be more accessible to the endpoint than other properties.

 Furthermore, endpoints may be able to influence both which domain they are in and which path elements in this domain to connect to, and they may be able to influence the properties of path elements within this domain.
 For example, a user might select between multiple potential adjacent path elements by selecting between multiple available WiFi Access Points.
 Or when connected to an Access Point, the user may move closer to enable their device to use a different access technology, potentially increasing the data rate available to the device.